Looking for a Forex Broker in Dubai? Introducing DFSA Forex Brokers

 - Providing details of regulated firms

-Regulated retail Forex brokers in Dubai is relatively new
+Regulation of retail Forex brokers in Dubai is relatively new.

-The Authority did, however, change its mind because there was an increasing demand for retail Forex trading.
-But it wasn’t plain sailing for Forex brokers in Dubai, because legal limitations, systems and control requirements were introduced at the same time.
-Most of the new requirements centered around the use of UAE Dirhams but included additional controls and measures.
-For example:
+The Authority changed its mind, however, because there was an increasing demand for retail Forex trading.
+It wasn’t plain sailing for Forex brokers in Dubai, though, because legal limitations, systems and control requirements were introduced at the same time.
+Most of the new requirements centred around the use of UAE dirhams, but included additional controls and measures, such as the following examples:

-- Minimum margin requirements of 2% and 5% for major and other currency pairs
+- There is a minimum margin requirement of 2% and 5% for major and other currency pairs respectively.

-- Five years retail experience providing financial services under the supervision of a respected regulator
+- Five years’ retail experience in providing financial services under the supervision of a respected regulator is necessary.

-In order to be recognized as a DFSA regulated broker, there have to be mechanisms in place to deal with any customer complaints.
+In order to be recognised as a DFSA-regulated broker, there have to be mechanisms in place to deal with any customer complaints.
 The first step to take with any complaint is to contact the financial services provider with the aim of resolving the problem.
 This will also be the quickest and most efficient course of action.
-Make sure you put any complaints in writing and keep any further communication.
+You should make sure you put any complaints in writing and keep records of any further communication.

-Hopefully, you should be able to reach a satisfactory conclusion to the problem, but if this is not possible your next step will be to contact the DFSA, but the complaint has to be submitted in writing.
+Hopefully, you should be able to reach a satisfactory conclusion to the problem, but if this is not possible your next step will be to contact the DFSA.
+The complaint has to be submitted in writing.
 The DFSA will carefully assess the facts and decide whether there is an appropriate course of action.
-The Authority isn’t interested in seeking commercial outcomes unless it happens to be in the public interest.
+The Authority isn’t interested in seeking commercial outcomes unless they happen to be in the public interest.
 The DFSA complaints process should only take a few weeks, but it will include contacting witnesses, consulting with other regulators, and liaising with specialists.
 The process may take a little longer if the problem is complex.
-The DFSA will advise you if the investigation is going to be taken further and whether they are going to take any action.
+The DFSA will advise you whether the investigation is going to be taken further, and whether they are going to take any action.